 5. Use a Caching Plugin

-The great thing about this site is that if you hit the “Performance Grade” tab after submitting your URL, you will find recommendations for speeding up your site.
+The great thing about this site is that if you hit the “Performance Grade” tab after submitting your URL, you will find recommendations for speeding up your website.